mkmik/metacontext/README.rst

         # you will get the `with` body in `body`

-How to use your meta context handler
+How to use your meta context manger
 ------------------------------------

-If you want to use your meta context handler, you first have to register the MetaContext import hook::
+If you want to use your meta context manger, you first have to register the MetaContext import hook::

   import metacontext
   metacontext.register_importer_hook()

-Then every source file that imports a symbol that resolves to a subclass of `Keyword` will be intercepted by the import hook and it's AST will be given to the meta context handlers which will usually transform the body of the `with` statement::
+Then every source file that imports a symbol that resolves to a subclass of `Keyword` will be intercepted by the import hook and it's AST will be given to the meta context mangers which will usually transform the body of the `with` statement::

-  from yourpackage.retryhandler import retry
+  from yourpackage.retrymanger import retry

   # ...